oliviarbanks/AdminDashboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Ambassador Management System

+The Ambassador Management System is built using Create React App, Node.js, Knex, Express, MySQL, Material UI, Recharts, and styled with Sass to visualize ambassador earnings over time.

-## Available Scripts
+## Installation

 In the project directory, you can run:

-### `npm start`
+To run the Ambassador Management System locally, you'll need to install the following dependencies using npm:

+npm install create-react-app @mui/icons-material @mui/material @mui/x-data-grid axios csv-parser datagrid date-fns papaparse react-dropzone-uploader xlsx sass recharts.

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

+## Usage

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`